mgcrea/cordova-facebook-connect/README.md

 4. Add new entry with key `FacebookConnect` and value `FacebookConnect` to `Plugins` in `Cordova.plist/Cordova.plist`
-5. Modify your application .plist according to the [Facebook iOS : Getting started guide](https://developers.facebook.com/docs/mobile/ios/build/), check the `Modify the app property list file` section.
+5. Modify your application .plist according to the [Facebook iOS : Getting started guide](https://developers.facebook.com/docs/getting-started/getting-started-with-the-ios-sdk/#project), check the `Modify the app property list file` section.

-    The last thing that needs to be accomplished to enable SSO support is a change to the .plist file that handles configuration for the app.
-Xcode creates this file automatically when the project is created.
-A specific URL needs to be registered in this file that uniquely identifies the app with iOS.
-Create a new row named URL types with a single item, URL Schemes, containing a single value, fbYOUR_APP_ID (the literal characters fb followed by your app ID).
-The following shows exactly how the row should appear in the .plist file:
+   create an array key called URL types with a single array sub-item called URL Schemes.
+Give this a single item with your app ID prefixed with fb: [ScreenShot](https://developers.facebook.com/attachment/iosappid2.png).
+This is used to ensure the application will receive the callback URL of the web-based OAuth flow.

 ## PLUGIN SETUP FOR ANDROID ##